alegrigoriev/vss2git/README.md

 Most often used formatting style puts `case` lines at the same level as opening `switch` line.
 If you want your code formatted with `case` lines at one more indentation level, specify `IndentCase="Yes"` attribute in `<Formatting>`.

+Optional `ReindentContinuation="No"` attribute
+suppresses reindentation of statement continuation lines.
+By default, the continuation lines are reformatted with indent levels adjusted, depending on the parentheses and other nesting.

+`ReindentContinuation="No"` leaves the continuation lines indent as is, only converting the indent characters to tabs or spaces.
+This doesn't apply to code lines split by backslash characters '`\`'.
+Their continuation lines are always left as is.

 {#fix-eol}
 `FixEOL="Yes"` attribute enables fixing of stray CR (carriage return) characters.